-- 1. uninterrupted holding from the first day of the 12th month preceding that of the transfer; holdings acquired more recently will be deemed to be transferred first (LIFO basis); - 2. classification of holdings as fixed asset investments from the first balance sheet closed during the period of ownership; - 3. tax residence of the subsidiary in a country or territory other than those with a preferential tax system: - 4. carrying out of actual commercial activities by the subsidiary;

-The conditions set out in paragraphs c) and d) must be met without interruption at least from the beginning of the third tax period prior to the one of the transfers.
+- 1) uninterrupted holding from the first day of the 12th month preceding that of the transfer; holdings acquired more recently will be deemed to be transferred first (LIFO basis); - 2) classification of holdings as fixed asset investments from the first balance sheet closed during the period of ownership; - 3) tax residence of the subsidiary in a country or territory other than those with a preferential tax system, such condition must be met, without interruption, from the first period of possession; however, for transfers made to counterparties not belonging to the same group, it is sufficient that the condition exists, without interruption, for the five tax periods prior to the transfer; - 4) carrying out of actual commercial activities by the subsidiary; this condition must be met without interruption at least from the beginning of the third tax period prior to the one of the transfers.

-Capital losses on shares that met the abovementioned conditions are not deductible
+Capital losses on shares that met the abovementioned conditions are not deductible.